-How to Conjugate the Spanish Subjunctive (complete Guide)
+How to Conjugate the Spanish Subjunctive Mood (Complete Guide)

 Last updated: April 27, 2026

 Before we dive into conjugation tables, let's talk about what the subjunctive actually does.
 In Spanish, the subjunctive is a verb mood (not a tense) that you use to express things that aren't concrete facts.
-We're talking about desires, doubts, emotions, possibilities, and hypothetical situations.
+Subjunctive is used to express desires, doubts, emotions, possibilities, and hypothetical situations.

 The indicative mood, which is what you've been using for most of your Spanish learning, deals with facts and certainty.
 "Ella habla español" (She speaks Spanish) uses the indicative because it's stating a fact.
 But "Espero que ella hable español" (I hope that she speaks Spanish) uses the subjunctive "hable" because we're expressing a hope, not a confirmed reality.

-The subjunctive shows up in four main forms: present subjunctive, imperfect subjunctive, present perfect subjunctive, and pluperfect subjunctive.
+The subjunctive shows up in four main forms: present tense, imperfect tense, present perfect subjunctive, and pluperfect subjunctive.
 This guide focuses on the present subjunctive since that's what you'll use about 80% of the time.

 Here's your step-by-step process for conjugating regular verbs in the present subjunctive.
 This works for the vast majority of Spanish verbs: